-- A maximum of 21 WTGs.

-- Underground cable networks (electric and fiber-optic control and communication cables).

-- External and internal access roads.

-- Power substation and temporary and permanent maintenance buildings.

-- Parking/laydown/assembly areas.

-- Concrete batching plant in Rweimeh Village.

-- A CRO building to be located in Kfartoun.
+- A maximum of 16 WTGs. - Underground cable networks (electric and fiber-optic control and communication cables). - External and internal access roads. - Power substation and temporary and permanent maintenance buildings. - Parking/laydown/assembly areas. - Concrete batching plant in Rweimeh Village. - A CRO building to be located in Kfartoun (note: the budget for this office is included in the Sustainable Akkar project). - Underground electric transmission line connecting the Project substation to the Electricité du Liban (EDL) substation to be installed at the planned Sustainable Akkar wind farm to the north, which transmits the energy to the EDL power grid.

 Generally, a wind turbine consists of a foundation, tower, nacelle, rotor blades, a rotor hub, and a transformer.
 The foundation is used to bolt the tower in place.
 The tower contains the electrical conduits, supports the nacelle, and provides access to the nacelle for maintenance.
 Typically, three (3) blades are connected to the hub which then connects with the nacelle; the box-like component that sits atop the tower and which most importantly contains the gear box (which steps up the revolutions per minute to a speed suitable for the electrical generator) and the generator (which converts the kinetic energy into electricity).
-Each turbine and associated platform will occupy a maximum surface area of $+3,500m^2$ .
+Each turbine and associated platform will occupy a surface area of $+3,500m^2$ .
 Foundation platforms will be constructed to bolt the tower of the turbine in place.